dhansel/VersaTerm/hardware/PCB/ReadMe.md

 The vast majority of solder points are through-hole and easy to solder, except for the following:
   - Diodes D1 and D2 are surface-mount devices but the diodes themselves are fairly large.
 I have no SMD soldering experience and had no problem soldering them.
-  - For the Raspberry Pi Pico, solder female header pins onto the PCB and then male header pins to the Pi Pico.
-That will make it easier to debug issues later or to replace the Pico if that becomes necessary.
-  - I also used male/female headers to connect the Max3232
   - The Raspberry Pi Pico does not route the USB data signals to its pin headers.
 However, there are two test points (TP2 and TP3) on the bottom of the Pi Pico on which the USB data signals can be accessed.
 Solder in a short wire from TP2 on the Pi Pico board to TP2 on the VersaTerm PCB.
 Same for TP3.
   <div align="center">